10 Tips for a Happy Relationship: Love Thrives On These

 Here are 10 ways to help refresh, reinforce and repair your relationship.
 And they work.
 All are backed by research!

-Happy relationships thrive on a ratio of 5:1.
-For every 1 negative exchange (especially in conflict), at least 5 positive things happen for couples who stay feeling good about their relationship through conflict.
+The ‘magic ratio’ is 5:1.
+For every 1 negative exchange (especially in conflict), at least 5 positive things happen for couples who stay happy after fighting.

 How to Heal a Relationship After a Fight